-For the safest, most efficient, and balanced charging of your scooter's batteries, we prefer and highly recommend simultaneous charging of both batteries with the supplied off-board battery charger.
+For the safest, most efficient, and balanced charging of your scooter's batteries, we prefer and highly recommend the simultaneous charging of both batteries by use of the onboard battery charger.

 How often must I charge the batteries?

 Two major factors must be considered when deciding how often to charge your scooter's batteries: